quaderno/quaderno-api/source/includes/_setup.md

 }
 ```

-If you don't know the `ACCOUNT-NAME` for your target account, you can get it with the `authorization` API call.
+If you don't know the `ACCOUNT_NAME` for your target account, you can get it with the `authorization` API call.

 This returns the following as a JSON payload: